Constitution & By-Laws

 - Associate members in good standing shall enjoy all rights and privileges of membership in the club excluding: the right to vote, the right to hold office, and the right to share in the distribution of Club property in the event of dissolution of the Club.

 - Section 6.
 The Board of Directors may regulate participation of Associate members in such Club sponsored activities as may be deemed incompatible with their ability, experience or legal responsibility.

 Article II – Meetings

 - Section 1.
-General membership meetings of the Club shall normally be held the 2nd week of each month from September 1st until April 30th.
+General membership meetings of the Club shall normally be held the 3rd week of each month as deemed necessary.

 - Section 2.
 The Board of Directors shall meet once each month or at the call of the President or any three members thereof.